sblinch/hashmap/README.md

 It is not a general-use HashMap and currently has slow write performance for write heavy uses.

-The minimal supported Golang version is 1.19 as it makes use of Generics and the new atomic package helpers.

 ## Usage

 Example uint8 key map uses: